nomeata/haskell-for-readers/haskell-for-readers.md

 *Main> (A <= B && B <= C, A <= C)
 (True,False)
 ```
-And if we look at the [documentation of the `Ord`](http://hackage.haskell.org/package/base/docs/Prelude.html#t:Ord) type class, we see that any instance of `Ord` is expected to be, among other things, transitive.
-And indeed, most type classes come with additional requirements, or laws, that should hold for the instances.
+If we look at the [documentation of the `Ord`](http://hackage.haskell.org/package/base/docs/Prelude.html#t:Ord) type class, we see that any instance of `Ord` is expected to be, among other things, transitive.
+Indeed, most type classes come with additional requirements, or *laws*, that should hold for its instances.

 In this sense, the constraint in the type signature of `isSorted` should not be read as “for any type `a` that implements the signature of the `Ord` type class…”, but rather as “for any type `a` that is ordered…”.
 Not the *interface* matters, but rather the *semantic meaning* behind it.